ekkinox/laravel-fortify/README.md

 php artisan serve
 ```

-Application will be available on [http://localhost:8000/](http://localhost:8000/).
+The application will be available on [http://localhost:8000/](http://localhost:8000/).

+You can then register an account, and try two factor authentication features.